• Skip to primary navigation

 What is Chicken Chasseur

 Chicken Chasseur is a classic French chicken recipe.
 It’s also known as Hunter’s Chicken.
 As a matter of fact, the direct translation of “Chasseur” is “Hunter.”
-So, at time of inception what would happen is the hunters would bring home game meat, along with any mushrooms that they’d found on the way, and they’d cook this amazing dish with the ingredients they’d collected.
+So, at the time of inception what would happen is the hunters would bring home game meat, along with any mushrooms that they’d found on the way, and they’d cook this amazing dish with the ingredients they’d collected.
 Even though the name sounds fancy, this dish is very rustic and comforting.

-The list of ingredients in this hunters chicken is short, but there is no shortage of taste.
-The combination of mushrooms, tomatoes with cognac, wine and herbs (like tarragon and parsley) makes for a very complex and beautiful flavor profile.
+The list of ingredients in this hunter’s chicken is short, but there is no shortage of taste.
+The combination of mushrooms, tomatoes with cognac, wine, and herbs (like tarragon and parsley) makes for a very complex and beautiful flavor profile.

 French Hunters Chicken on w white plate with fork and knife